GennaroDiFiandra/GennaroDiFiandra/README.md

 ➡️ I focused on WordPress and related technologies for 13 years.

-➡️ In 2024, I started studying React, working on two corporate web apps.
+➡️ In 2024, I started studying React, working on one corporate web app.

 ➡️ Currently, I am learning Angular.